 - What are the specific learning objectives for each unit/module in your course?
 What will your students achieve at the end of each unit/module, as well as upon course completion?

 - Who are your students and what characteristics, needs, and preferences may impact the design of your course?

 - What learning activities will facilitate student learning?
 What instructional strategies will help you accomplish the course objectives?
 How will you sequence learning activities meaningfully?

 - How will you foster an interactive, social learning environment where students connect with each other, and you as the instructor?

 - How are you going to assess your students’ learning outcomes based on the learning objectives?

 Online/hybrid course design is a front-loaded (process that requires the course to be ready prior to the first session).
 It is vitally important that you allow sufficient time to assemble your online course.
-If you are planning or assigned to teach an online course(s) in a coming semester and if you need Instructional Design assistance for your online courses, please complete this consultation request form or contact the Instructional Technology and Design Services (ITDS) group, by emailing us, email@example.com.
+If you are planning or assigned to teach an online course(s) in a coming semester and if you need Instructional Design assistance for your online courses, please complete this consultation request form or contact us: Instructional Technology and Design Services (ITDS).
 It is strongly recommend that you contact the our group at least 2 months prior to the start date of your online course.
 Due to the ratio between the Instructional Design support staff and the number of whole campus faculty that the group is assisting, planning ahead will allow us to more efficiently assist you.